AdobeDocs/experience-manager-cloud-service.en/help/assets/content-fragments/content-fragments-managing.md

 ![modes](assets/cfm-managing-top-toolbar.png)

 * A message will be shown when the fragment is already referenced on a content page.
+You can **Close** the message.

 * The side panel can be hidden/shown using the **Toggle Side Panel** icon.